Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/supported-devices-reference.md

 >       - On Android it's expected to be working from Android 12.
 >       - On iOS/tvOS it's currently recognized as a generic gamepad and most controls do work.
 > 13. To ensure all controller types are detected on UWP, enable the HumanInterfaceDevice setting in [UWP Player Settings](https://docs.unity3d.com/Manual/class-PlayerSettingsWSA.html#Capabilities).
+> 14. In Unity 6.0, the WebGL build target was renamed to Web.
+However, to maintain backward compatibility, the Input System APIs, device layouts, and interface names retain the WebGL prefix (for example, WebGLGamepad).

 ### Web